Tag: disciple

 Was Jesus hanging around at the tomb, and only Mary Magdalene saw him?
 And she saw him as a gardener?
 If Jesus really was there the whole time, the disciples were painfully oblivious.
 Mary, probably hanging back away from the other disciples, sees a gardener.
 She was distraught.
 She almost missed it.

 Why bring this up?
-Yesterday, we talked about identifying when the is us some sort of nudge (whether go or stop) and we miss it.
+Yesterday, we talked about identifying when the Holy Spirit is providing us some sort of nudge (whether go or stop) and we miss it.
 Here we have a case in point of people who knew Jesus really well and they missed it.
 They missed Jesus!

 “When did we see you a stranger and take you in, or without clothes and clothe you?
 When did we see you sick, or in prison, and visit you?’
 “And the King will answer them, ‘Truly I tell you, whatever you did for one of the least of these brothers and sisters of mine, you did for me.’”
 (Matthew 25:38–40)